 • Funds must be used during the summer period for which they are awarded; no carryover of awards will be permitted.

-• Grantees must submit by October 1: (1) proof of travel in the form of boarding passes, and (2) a final activities and results report (one - two (1 - 2) pages of 12-point font).
+• Grantees must submit: (1) proof of travel and (2) a final activities and results report (one - two (1 - 2) pages of 12-point font).
 Please include information regarding your research methodologies and how the grant enhanced your training and professional development.
-These should be submitted via email to email@example.com
+These should be submitted via email to firstname.lastname@example.org

 • Fellowship information and application procedures:

 Johanna Romero, CNES Program Manager, email@example.com